sgaoym/git/readme.txt

-Git is a version control system.
+Git is distribute version conteol system.
-Git is free software.
+Git is free software distributed under the GPL.